About the FiAir Blower

 Same with our fireplaces.
 We really loved a real wood fire on a cold winter’s night but hated the time it takes to get it going and keep it at blazing.

-One night, I was having an especially hard time starting a fire.
+One night I was having an especially hard time starting a fire in our bedroom firesplace.
 I finally resorted to blowing on it until I hyperventilated.
 As I lay recovering on the hearth, I yelled in frustration: “Why is this so hard?
 All it needs is AIR!

 So I grabbed our hairdryer from the bathroom, turned it on low and aimed it at the kindling.
 Wow.
 It worked almost TOO well!

 I know I’m not the first to try this trick, but it got me thinking — air really is all it takes, right?
 Why not make a “hairdryer”— without the heating element (no heat, no power cord) — that can direct a controlled, continuous flow of air to fire from a safe distance?
 Make it elegant, portable, battery-powered and affordable and we’re in business.
 I WANTED ONE!
 My search began.

 I looked at every catalog that came in the mail, searched websites and roamed through every store I could think of that might carry a product to feed fires like the one I had in mind.
 I bought anything I could find.
 None had the combination of features I envisioned.
 I wanted a sleek, lightweight, handheld tool with a battery-powered motor to create continuous airflow.
 Existing blowers either required users to blow into a tube, crank by hand or plug into an electric power source.
 After exploring the size and segments of the market, I decided I wanted it badly enough to make it myself.

-We’ve been shipping for almost 5 years now and the response has been very gratifying: FiAir users in all 50 States and 54 Countries!
+We’ve been shipping since Mid-2013 and the response has been most gratifying: FiAir users in all 50 States and 54 Countries!

 Are you ready to change the way you work with your fires?